 Game theory, on the other hand, does not really take scorpions into account.
 It holds that people will defect because the future has no shadow and it is in their best interest to do so.
 Game theory fails as a tool when we are dealing with sociopathology or extreme denial.

 The human dilemma is that all progress ultimately fails or at least slides back, that anything once proven must be proven again a myriad of times; that there is nothing so well established that a fundamentalist (of any religious or political stripe) cannot be found to deny it, and suffer the consequences, and then deny that he suffered the consequences.

 Theresa May’s authoritarianism and her insistence on putting the short-term narrow self-interests of her party above the wider interests of the country, reflect a psychopathy, narcissism and sense of entitlement.
 She seems compelled to want to bring society down on its knees in order to satisfy both her own and her parties vanity.
-As she appears to be content to fiddle while Rome burns, May is, in other words, the equivalent to the scorpion.
+Her propensity to fiddle while Rome burns, is comparable to the actions of the scorpion.
 The British public can only hope she is put out of her misery before sinking the country entirely.

 I rely on the generosity of my readers.
 I don’t make any money from my work and I’m not funded.
 If you’ve enjoyed reading this or another posting, please consider making a donation, no matter how small.
 You can help continue my research and write independently..… Thanks

 3 thoughts on “The Scorpion & the Frog”